 Agricultural Best Management Practices (Ag BMPs) in Livingston County

 This project was initiated in 2021 to define and implement Ag BMP’s to reduce nutrient loads from agricultural lands in the Jaycox Creek Watershed in Livingston County.
 This partnership with Livingston County Soil and Water Conservation District resulted in the identification and implementation of four projects by mid-2022.
-At that time we had $25,000 remaining in the grant budget.
+At that time, we had $25,000 remaining in the grant budget.
 Originally these funds were planned to compensate Livingston County S&WCD for their work on the project.
-However, Robert Stryker, Director asked to apply this money to another project that will improve drainage on the Bailey Farm.
+However, Robert Stryker, Director, asked to apply this money to another project that will improve drainage on the Bailey Farm.
 Late last year the grantor approved the change.
-Construction of this last project will be complete before spring planting starts.
+Construction of this last project will be complete in August after the winter wheat is harvested.

 Genesee RiverWatch Welcomes New Board Members